wilberquito/wilberquito.github.io/_posts/2024-08-25-data_augmentation_e_commerce_opinion.md

 |generation|0.000000|

-What it bothers me the most if the 16% of missing values for titles.
+What concerns me the most is the $16\%$ of missing values for titles.
+However, the more significant issue is the approximately $3.6\%$ of missing descriptions.
-But there is arround 3.6% of missing descriptions which are the big problems.
-Titles can be generated as resume from the description but not the other way arround.
+Titles can be generated as summaries of the descriptions, but not the other way around.

 ```python